 • For the purposes of our legitimate interests, but only if these are not overridden by your interests, rights or freedoms.

 We seek to ensure that our information collection and processing is always proportionate.
-We will notify you of any changes to information we collect or to the purposes for which we collect and process it.
+We will notify you of any changes to the information we collect or to the purposes for which we collect and process it.

 How we may share the information